Jay H. Upton: Later life

 After losing the Congressional race, Upton returned to central Oregon where he continued his law practice and his ranching activities.
 As a lawyer, Upton handled a wide variety of legal cases.
 He represented the public institutions like the Bend School District as well as numerous private clients.
 Upton also continued his involved with local fraternal and civic organizations including the Elks, Eagles, Moose, Masons, Woodsmen of the World, Kiwanis, and the local Chamber of Commerce.
 He spoke at public events and Republican gatherings around the state.
 He was especially outspoken in his opposition to the policies of President Franklin D. Roosevelt.

-In 1937, he was elected to the Bend Chamber of Commerace board of directors.
+In 1937, he was elected to the Bend Chamber of Commerce board of directors.
 Later that year, he was selected as chairman of the organizing committee for the United Spanish War Veterans national encampment to be held in Portland the following year.
 During the actual event in 1938, Upton was the chairman of the Spanish War veterans' nation convention.
 Upton also remained active in the Oregon Bar Association.
 He was appointed to the association's governing committee for a two-year term starting in 1938.

 Death and legacy

 On 30 December 1938, Upton was killed in an automobile accident on U.S. Route 26 near Rhododendron, Oregon.
 The accident occurred as Upton, his wife, and another passenger were returning to central Oregon from a visit to Portland.
-The road was icy and Upton's vehicle skidded off road into the Zigzag River.
+The road was icy and Upton's vehicle skidded off-road into the Zigzag River.
 Upton and the other passengers were pulled from the vehicle by a party of skiers.
 The three injured individuals were taken to the Zigzag Civilian Conservation Corps camp located about a mile from the accident scene where they were treated by the camp doctor before being transported to a Portland hospital.
 Upton died on the way to the hospital.
 Upton's wife and the other passenger both recovered from their injuries.

 On 3 January 1939, a large public funeral was held for Upton in Portland.
 The funeral service was overflowing with friends and admirers; many of them drove across the Cascade Mountains from central Oregon to attend the service.
 In addition, there were over 150 floral arrangements sent to the church for the ceremony.

 Upton was honored by the Oregon Bar Association and the United Spanish War Veterans association with memorial resolutions at statewide events in 1939.
 The United Spanish War Veterans also renamed their central Oregon camp after Upton.